Pain and Suffering in California: How It’s Calculated

 2. The Per Diem Method

-The per diem method assigns a daily value to your pain and suffering, multiplied by the number of days you’re affected.
+The per diem method approaches pain and suffering from a different angle by assigning a daily dollar value to your physical pain and emotional distress, then multiplying that amount by the number of days you are affected.

-If you reasonably value your daily suffering at $250 and you experience it for 365 days, your pain and suffering damages would be $91,250.
+If your daily pain and suffering is valued at $250 per day, and your recovery lasts 365 days, your pain and suffering damages would be:

 Factors That Influence Pain and Suffering Awards